mideactive/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #### Solution:

 [13-unique](https://github.com/mideactive/alx-system_engineering-devops/blob/master/0x02-shell_redirections/13-unique): 'sort list | uniq -u' this script will return only one instance of value in the list.

+##### 14. It must be in that file

+    Display lines containing the pattern “root” from the file /etc/passwd

+#### Solution:

+[14-findthatword](https://github.com/mideactive/alx-system_engineering-devops/blob/master/0x02-shell_redirections/14-findthatword): "cat /etc/passwd | grep 'root'" or "grep 'root' /etc/passwd" displays the file content in '/etc/passwd' and hights the all instance of 'root'